Table of Contents

 Best temperature for bearded dragons

-Bearded dragons need a basking temperature of 108-113°F, as measured by an infrared thermometer or digital probe thermometer, with the probe placed on the basking surface.
+Bearded dragons need a basking temperature of 105-110°F, as measured by an infrared thermometer or digital probe thermometer, with the probe placed on the basking surface.
 For best results, use a large, flat stone as the basking surface.
+For example, a piece of slate would retain heat and be a great basking surface.

 Turn off the heat lamp at night.
-Temperatures can drop as low as 60°F without ill effect, but shouldn’t be warmer than 78°F. Cooler temperatures help them sleep better!
+Temperatures can drop as low as 60°F without ill effect, but shouldn’t be warmer than 78°F. Cooler temperatures help them sleep better and it is great on their metabolism!

 Best way to heat your bearded dragon